rudineymc/ltv-test/README.md

 * Create a RequestService to encapsulate the axios implementation in a single place (SOLID principles).
 * Improve webpack local routing for nesting routes.
 * Add lintin.
+* Add the global styles in the base class to not import it in every module.